 2.5 Addendum to Clinical Overview

 A critical discussion should be provided within the Addendum to the Clinical Overview.
-It should address the benefit/risk balance for the product at the time of the application for the Renewal, on the basis of the Periodic Safety Update Reports (PSUR)/ Periodic Benefit Risk Evaluation Report (PBRER) data and safety/efficacy data accumulated since the granting of the MA or since the last renewal, making reference to relevant new information in the public domain.
-The discussion should clearly reflect the data previously included in the PSURs/PBRER and the new data that have emerged since the DLP of the last PSUR/PBRER up to the DLP of the renewal.
+It should address the benefit/risk balance for the product at the time of the Renewal, on the basis of the Periodic Safety Update Reports (PSUR)submitted and safety/efficacy data accumulated since the granting of the MA or since the last renewal, making reference to relevant new information in the public domain.
+The discussion should clearly reflect the data previously included in the PSURs and the new data that have emerged since the DLP of the last PSUR up to the DLP of the renewal.
+The DLP of the renewal should not exceed 90 days prior to the renewal submission.

-Note: MAHs are advised to consider the Good Vigilance Practice Module on PSUR/PBRER as guidance for the preparation of the sections of the clinical overview described below.
+Note: MAHs are advised to consider the Good Vigilance Practice Module VII on PSUR as guidance for the preparation of the sections of the clinical overview described below.

 The Addendum to the Clinical Overview should contain the following information: